learningmatter-mit/azo_barriers/README.md

 # Thermal barriers of azobenzene derivatives

 This repository contains code for computing the thermal barriers of azobenzene derivatives.
 The code base uses a neural network force field (NFF) to compute energies and gradients.
-These are in turn used to optimize reactants, products transition states, and singlet-triplet crossing points for intersystem crossing.
+These are in turn used to optimize reactants, products, transition states, and singlet-triplet crossing points for intersystem crossing.

 This code repository is developed in the Learning Matter Lab (led by prof. Rafael Gomez-Bombarelli) at MIT.